tatuylonen/wikitextprocessor/README.md

 core, including expansion of all templates, Lua macros, parsing the full page, and analyzing the parse.
-On a multi-core machine, this can generally process a few dozen to a few hundred pages per second, depending on the speed and number of cores.
+On a multi-core machine, this can generally process a few dozen to a few hundred pages per second, depending on the speed and the number of the cores.

 Most of the processing effort goes to expanding Lua macros.
 You can elect not to expand Lua macros, but they are used extensively in